uace-azmet/cotton-heat-stress/README.md

 # cotton-heat-stress
-Shiny app to view time series and statistics of cotton heat stress by AZMet stations during the growing season
+Shiny app to view time series and statistics of cotton heat stress by AZMet station during the growing season